Wetlands and Subaqueous Lands Section: Permitting Information

 Authorization from the Wetlands and Subaqueous Lands Section (WSLS) is required for activities in tidal wetlands as well as tidal and non-tidal waters in the State of Delaware.

 The WSLS issues various types of authorizations depending upon the location and type of activity that is being proposed.
 Application forms for these authorizations can be found below.

 The application fees and other fees are summarized on our fee sheet.
 These fees were established by the Delaware General Assembly as H.B.
 360, adopted June 30, 1991.

 For a more detailed description of the types of activities and construction projects that may need a permit, visit What is Regulated and Where is It Regulated.

 Wetlands and Subaqueous Lands Permit Application

-A person or organization seeking a Permit, Lease or other authorization from the Department should complete the Basic Application Form and appropriate Appendix selected from the list below.
-In addition to these forms, a location map, plan and section view drawings of the proposed project, a certified copy of the deed and property survey, application fee and any other supporting information as required by the department shall be provided.
+A person or organization seeking a permit, lease or other authorization from the Department shall complete the Basic Application Form and appropriate appendices selected from the list below.
+In addition to the Basic Application and appropriate appendices, a map showing the location and boundaries of the proposed project, scaled plan and section view drawings of the proposed project, a certified copy of the deed, property survey, application fee and any other supporting information as required by the Department shall be provided.

 Basic Application Form